aws/aws-dynamodb-encryption-python/test/README.rst

 ==============================

-The purpose of the upstream requirements files is to provide a stable list of packages for pyca/cryptography's downstream test of the DynamoDB Encryption Client.
-They are frozen so that dependencies unrelated to pyca/cryptography don't break the pyca/cryptography CI.
+The purpose of the upstream requirements files is to provide a stable list of packages for dependencies to run downstream tests of the DynamoDB Encryption Client.
 In order to update the upstream requirements in `upstream-requirements-py37.txt` and `upstream-requirements-py27.txt`, run these commands:

    .. code::